Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Material/Red Voice.md

 I’m the one who lies in this basin of flesh and blood I lie
 In the heart of the ocean
+### 4 When they read stories of people that died
+You are not the first
+To hear its question
+Nor the first
+To drown in its answer
 ### 5 When water emerges into the hatch
 The heart of the ocean beats
 So that water can seep out of the earth’s pores